 - leg swelling

-- dull ache or heaviness in the legs that gets worse when you stand
+- a dull ache or heaviness in your legs that gets worse when you stand

 - open wounds or ulcers